-What is the ABMS Board Eligibility Policy?
+What is the ABMS Policy for Specialty Certification?

-The ABMS Board Eligibility Policy, adopted by the ABMS Board of Directors in September 2011, recognizes physicians’ legitimate need to use the term “Board Eligible” as a way to signal their preparations for initial certification.
+The ABMS board eligibility policies for specialty and subspecialty certification recognize physicians’ legitimate need to use the term “board eligible” as a way to signal their preparations for initial certification in a specialty or subspecialty.
 At the same time, it closes off the potential for abuse through use of the term indefinitely.

-This policy tightens the connection between training and initial certification.
+The policies tighten the connection between training and initial certification in a specialty or subspecialty.
 Research has shown repeatedly that physicians lose knowledge and skills as the years pass after their training.
-The requirements of the ABMS Program for Maintenance of Certification (ABMS MOC®) address this issue through continuous professional development.
-The Board Eligibility Policy limits the time that may elapse before physicians become Board Certified.
+The requirements of the ABMS Program for Maintenance of Certification (ABMS MOC) address this issue through continuous professional development.
+The policies limit the time that may elapse before physicians become board certified.

-NOTE: While some Member Boards may not recognize the term “Board Eligible,” their policies appropriately limit the time that may elapse before a physician becomes Board Certified.
+NOTE: While some Member Boards may not recognize the term “board eligible,” their policies appropriately limit the time that may elapse before a physician becomes board certified.

-The flexibility in the Board Eligible Period recognizes that ABMS Member Boards have different requirements for certification and different schedules for certifying examinations.
+The flexibility in the board eligible period recognizes that ABMS Member Boards have different requirements for certification and different schedules for certifying examinations.

-Are there exceptions to the Board Eligible Period?
+Are there exceptions to the board eligible period?

 An ABMS Member Board may waive the rule for candidates in instances of military deployment, acute illness or other individual instances.

-What happens when a physician does not achieve initial certification prior to the expiration of the Board Eligible Period set by his or her certifying ABMS Member Board?
+What happens when a physician does not achieve initial certification prior to the expiration of the board eligible period set by his or her certifying ABMS Member Board?

-When a physician does not achieve initial certification within the Board Eligible Period, that physician must cease from representing him / herself as being Board Eligible.
+When a physician does not achieve initial certification within the board eligible period, that physician must cease from representing him / herself as being board eligible.
 The physician is no longer eligible for certification until completing all requirements of the ABMS Member Board that oversees certification in his or her specialty.

-What are the consequences for a physician who claims to be Board Eligible beyond the Board Eligible Period established by his or her certifying ABMS Member Board?
+What are the consequences for a physician who claims to be board eligible beyond the board eligible period established by his or her certifying ABMS Member Board?

 Any patient, hospital or other interested party may determine when a physician has completed training by referring to publicly available documents.
-Board Eligibility policies of ABMS Member Boards are also publicly available.
-A physician’s claims to be Board Eligible inappropriately will be obvious.
+Board eligibility policies of ABMS Member Boards are also publicly available.
+A physician’s claims to be board eligible inappropriately will be obvious.